mjdall/parliament-scraper/README.md

 Check `example_out.json` for an example of the output format.

 ## State
-* Needs work, can ony scrape `20210708` currently
+* ~~Needs work, can ony scrape `20210708` currently~~
-* Needs to be more robust to tag structure
+* ~~Needs to be more robust to tag structure~~
+* Update: Scraper code working more robust to tag structure, see `notebooks/parser.ipynb`, `scraper.py` needs to be updated with changes
+* BillDebate -> Debate -> Subdebate structure doesn't nest
+    when parent is BillDebate
 * Code needs better formatting and structure
+    * `parliament` module and submodules need better naming and documentation
+* All report links can be crawled, see `notebooks/crawler.ipynb`
+* Vote parsing needs to be properly re-implemented